-KPI Requirement Local Update 1 Statement outlining learning, In chronological order of when the concerns were first notified : changes or improvements to services or procedures as a result of Whistleblowing Case 1 consideration of whistleblowing Need for improved communication between Acute Services Management and concerns Acute Services workforce.
+Key Performance Indicator Requirement Local Update 1 Statement outlining learning, changes or improvements to services or procedures as a result of consideration of whistleblowing concerns Need for improved communication between Acute Services Management and Acute Services workforce.
 This is being attended to with open Teams sessions, with access to senior managers, and a focus on "Visible" leadership.
 Hospital At Home initiative being rolled-out to increase number of patients who can be supported at home.
-Range of initiatives underway as part of an Unscheduled care programme to support improved patient flow and effective and timely discharge.
-Review of Emergency Dept. staffing underway.
-Local staff forum between Management and Trades unions has been reinvigorated.
+Range of initiatives underway as part of an Unscheduled care programme to support improved patient flow and effective and timely discharge

-- Recognised better communication required between NHS Borders Management and staff deployed via the Lothian & Borders Staff Bank.
+- Review of Emergency Dept. staffing underway. - Local staff forum between Management and Trades unions has been reinvigorated. - Recognised better communication required between NHS Borders Management and staff deployed via the Lothian & Borders Staff Bank.
 Infrastructure now exists for NHS Borders Management to notify key pieces of information via Lothian & Borders Staff Bank. - Senior Charge Nurses Management time being reinstated as staffing levels improve. - ED access to SAS operational activity record; early warning.